lussierc/boscoPL/writing/report.md

   )
 )
 ```
-The above snippet contains a function, a `speak` statement to print to the terminal, and a `dig` loop which functions in a similar fashion to a Java for loop.
+The above snippet contains a function, a `speak` statement to print to the
+terminal, and a `dig` loop which functions in a similar fashion to a Java for
+loop.

 ## Conclusion
 <!-- Conclusion.
 Give a short overview of your project and its results.
 Describe what you learned, what were the biggest challenges and the biggest rewards. -->

-For our project we set out to create a simple yet fun programming language called Bosco.
-We were able to successfully create a grammar that included dog-related elements (in honor of Bosco) and with this grammar we were able to construct sample programs to show how a regular Bosco program would look.
-Creating the grammar was slightly challenging as we had to be creative and think of how dog-esque elements could be included in a way that made sense.
-After this, we took steps to create a scanner and parser combination program that would serve as a lexer and parser for the project's grammar.
-Unfortunately, while our scanner functioned as intended right away, scanning in keywords and tokens with no issue, our parser did not and took a lot of trial and error to get it functional.
-This was undoubtedly the most challenging portion of the lab because we ran into an number of errors that we could not fix when writing the parser code and instead required us to change our grammar.
-Despite these challenges, this project provided a variety of rewarding moments to our group.
-For instance, it was very enjoyable to pursue the novel idea of creating a programming language from scratch and being able to write programs in our language after constructing our grammar.
-Additionally, it was also very rewarding when we were able to get our scanner to work with our grammar and when we finally got our parser working correctly.
-Ultimately, creating a grammar and scanner were rewarding moments and good learning experience for our group during the completion of this project.
+For our project we set out to create a simple yet fun programming language
+called Bosco.
+We were able to successfully create a grammar that included
+dog-related elements (in honor of Bosco) and with this grammar we were able to
+construct sample programs to show how a regular Bosco program would look.
+Creating the grammar was slightly challenging as we had to be creative and think
+of how dog-esque elements could be included in a way that made sense.
+After
+this, we took steps to create a scanner and parser combination program that
+would serve as a lexer and parser for the project's grammar.
+Unfortunately,
+while our scanner functioned as intended right away, scanning in keywords and
+tokens with no issue, our parser did not and took a lot of trial and error to
+get it functional.
+This was undoubtedly the most challenging portion of the lab
+because we ran into an number of errors that we could not fix when writing the
+parser code and instead required us to change our grammar.
+Despite these
+challenges, this project provided a variety of rewarding moments to our group.
+For instance, it was very enjoyable to pursue the novel idea of creating a
+programming language from scratch and being able to write programs in our
+language after constructing our grammar.
+Additionally, it was also very
+rewarding when we were able to get our scanner to work with our grammar and
+especially when we finally got our parser working correctly after hours of
+debugging.
+Ultimately, creating a working grammar, scanner, and parser were
+rewarding moments and good learning experience for our group during the
+completion of this project.